CandooLabs/claude-year-stats/README.md

 - **Per-Source Stats**: When using multiple sources, shows tokens, days, sessions, and events per source

 With `--json`, outputs aggregated statistics to stdout for programmatic use.

+## Sharing on Twitter/X

+The report includes a beautiful share card with your stats.
+Click the **"Share on X"** button to:

+1. Open Twitter with pre-filled text including your token count and days active
+2. Automatically download a PNG image of your stats card
+3. Attach the downloaded image to complete your tweet

+The card displays:
+- Total tokens (in billions/millions)
+- Days active
+- Messages count
+- Longest streak
+- Full-year activity calendar
+- Top models used